 In this lesson, students will train their ears to identify a song by its rhythm and beat.
 Students will use body percussion to learn the melody of famed New Orleans songs.
 They will come together in an ensemble to demonstrate their understanding of rhythm and beat.

-- Students will be able to identify a song that is being played by listening for the rhythm and beat.
+- Identify a song that is being played by listening for the rhythm and beat.

-- Students will be able to perform the melody of a New Orleans song.
+- Perform the melody of a New Orleans song.

 National Core Arts Standards

 SL.3.4 Report on a topic or text, tell a story, or recount an experience with appropriate facts and relevant, descriptive details, speaking clearly at an understandable pace.

 SL.4.4 Report on a topic or text, tell a story, or recount an experience in an organized manner, using appropriate facts and relevant, descriptive details to support main ideas or themes; speak clearly at an understandable pace.

 SL.5.4 Report on a topic or text or present an opinion, sequencing ideas logically and using appropriate facts and relevant, descriptive details to support main ideas or themes; speak clearly at an understandable pace.

 Students should have some familiarity with body percussion, the musical staff, and reading note values.
 Teachers should review the lesson resources, media, and websites prior to launching the lesson.
 Review the Music and Sensory Integration Lesson Adaptions and Adaptive Movements to better serve students with disabilities.

 - VIDEOS: “This Little Light of Mine” | “Just a Closer Walk with Thee | “Bourbon Street Parade” | “Bye and Bye” | “Louis Armstrong – When the Saints Go Marching In”